Insights into the forces shaping our industry.

 LinkedIn is ripe with recommendations and endorsements to use in presenting a candidate to a hiring company.
 The staple statement “references available upon request” is for resumes.
 On LinkedIn, references and recommendations are front and center and for an executive recruiter, it’s a great place to reference the candidate’s past, seeing the candidate’s satisfied employers, co-workers, and business contacts.

 LinkedIn is a form of inbound marketing, and therefore perhaps the most authentic expression of the candidate.
 When a candidate engages with a recruiter, they often tailor their resume to best suit the position they are applying for.
 However, since LinkedIn profiles are usually sought and found, or viewed upon recommendation from someone else, they present a candidate in his/her truest form.
 After all, the candidate has created the LinkedIn profile to “market” him/herself to the world.
 The executive recruiter will probably also discover, by reading the profile, what the candidate has achieved in their career and more importantly, where they’re looking to go.

 So always make sure your LinkedIn profile is branding yourself to the world!
 If you are hoping for an executive recruiter to help you locate a new position in the electrical industry, we can help at Egret Consulting; don’t hesitate to contact me at 847.307.7129.

 Rob Wieska is a contingent and retained recruiter exclusive to the electrical industry with a specialty in Power Distribution and Building Automation in addition to general Electrical Product Manufacturing.
-To learn more about how he can help your company identify and attract talent, check out his biography, view his LinkedIn profile or send him an email at firstname.lastname@example.org.
+To learn more about how he can help your company identify and attract talent send him an email at email@example.com.